Vandy's Rocker, Stanford's Beck dominate in super regionals - WTMJ

 “You go get Beck four runs in the first inning, he showed you why he’s the Pac-12 pitcher of the year,” Texas Tech coach Tim Tadlock said.
 “He put a pitching clinic on.
 He was Greg Maddux all day.”

-“Brendan Beck kept the pressure on them all daylong throwing four pitches for strikes,” Cardinal coach David Esquer said.
-“We wouldn’t be here without Brendan Beck.”

-The Razorbacks’ run total was their highest in 162 all-time NCAA Tournament games and the most allowed by the Wolfpack in 123.
+The Razorbacks’ 21 runs were their most in 162 all-time NCAA Tournament games and the most allowed by the Wolfpack in 123.

 Moore’s first homer gave the Razorbacks a 2-1 lead in the second inning and his three-run blast in the eighth closed the scoring.
 Charlie Welch also went deep for the Hogs, whose 106 homers lead the nation.